 Leading lines composition is typically found in landscape photography.
 It is the easiest guideline to understand and apply when taking landscape photos.
 It would be arguable that no other technique is as powerful visually when composing a scene.

-What is a leading line?
-It is a natural or man-made line that will lead viewer’s eyes from one location in a photograph to another.
-The idea is to create a sense of depth within the photograph leading the viewer eyes along a path to the intended subject.
+A leading line is a natural or man-made line that will lead the viewer’s eyes from one location in a photograph to another.
+The idea is to create a sense of depth within the photograph leading the viewer's eyes along a path to the intended subject.
 A person naturally will simply follow the line without consciously knowing they are doing it.

 Essence of Photography Storytelling

 Leading lines is in its essence storytelling photography.
 There is a journey that the photographer is taking the viewer on.
 It may start on a path at the bottom of the photograph and progress into the distance to the top of the photo.
 Where did that path come from?
 Where is it going?

 - The lines will lead the viewer into the photograph.

 - The lines will lead the viewer from one location in the photograph to another.

 - The lines ultimately will lead to an object of interest

 These elements will give the photograph an illusion of depth.
 This is important, particularly in creating a dynamic landscape photograph.
 It is very useful in grabbing the viewer's attention and taking them from a starting point and then over to the desired subject in the distance.
 It can be an object that you want to highlight or even some unseen point in the distance.

 Any natural or man-made object can lend itself to creating leading lines.
 As long as there is a discerning line in how the objects are presented then they can use this technique.